containers/podman/docs/podman-varlink.1.md

 **podman varlink** [*options*] *uri*

 ## DESCRIPTION
 Starts the varlink service listening on *uri* that allows varlink clients to interact with podman.
-This should generally be done with systemd.
+If no *uri* is provided, a default
+URI will be used depending on the user calling the varlink service.
+The default for the root user is `unix:/run/podman/io.podman`.
+Regular users will have a default *uri* of `$XDG_RUNTIME_DIR/podman/io.podman`.
+For example, `unix:/run/user/1000/podman/io.podman` The varlink service should generally be done with systemd.
 See _Configuration_ below.

 ## GLOBAL OPTIONS